Back to Colorado

 • Adds a new section defining 'risk to welfare' as the likelihood that finished water or water supply is not of sufficient quality for household uses.

-• The amendment text does not provide details on how this definition will be used in practice or its impact on existing regulations.
+• The amendment text does not specify how this definition will be used or what actions it triggers.

 Bill History